saqib40/Meme-Coin-Trading-dApp/README.md

 - Wallet adapter prompts the user to select a wallet (e.g., Phantom).
 - Wallet public key is stored in the frontend state.

-Fetches Balances:
+### Fetches Balances:
 - Frontend calls getTokenBalance to query SOL and meme coin balances.
 - Balances are displayed in the UI.

-Initiate Swap:
+### Initiate Swap:
 - User selects a meme coin and enters the amount in the TradeForm.
 - Frontend constructs a swap transaction using Raydium’s SDK or manual instruction via @solana/spl-token
 - Wallet signs the transaction.

-Submit Transaction:
+### Submit Transaction:
 - Transaction is sent to the Devnet RPC.
 - Frontend polls for transaction confirmation and updates the UI with the result.

-## Enhancements :
 ### Add Token Selection:
-Allow users to select from a list of meme coins (e.g., via a dropdown populated by Raydium’s token list).
+- Allow users to select from a list of meme coins (e.g., via a dropdown populated by Raydium’s token list).
 ### Transaction History:
-Display a list of recent swap transactions with links to Solana Explorer.
+- Display a list of recent swap transactions with links to Solana Explorer.